mediafly/extensions-documentation/extensions.md

 *mflyCommands.js:* mflyCommands.getLastViewedContent() <br>
 *Description:* Returns a JSON respresentation of the last 50 items viewed by the user. <br>
 *Availability:* iOS, Android, Web Viewer, Win/Mac <br>
 *Note:* This call is only available when the device is online

+### Get Content Related to Given Content
+You can use this call to get a list of content that is related to the a given content.

+*mflyCommands.js:* mflyCommands.getRelatedItems(id, offset, limit) <br>
+*Description:* Returns a JSON respresentation of content related to content with the given id. <br>
+*Availability:* Web Viewer <br>
+*Note:* This call is only available when the device is online

 ### Favorties